EduVelez/PrivacyPolicySeek/README.md

 # Principal 4:

-Las maneras en que se recolecta los datos y la información de los usuarios siempre están sujetas a las políticas de la Legislación de Nueva Zelanda. as the purpose for collection, the degree to which the collection intrudes on privacy, and the time and place it was collected.
+The ways in which user data and information is collected are always subject to the policies of New Zealand Law.
+The collection intrudes on privacy, and the time and place it was collected.

 # Principal 5:

-The company is aware about the confidentiality of their personal information.
-From both Technical and systems perspective, is to make sure of every information is well protected.
-They advise as well to protect and not share the login and password publicly.
+SEEK is committed to complying in all respects with any requirements of the Privacy Act or the GDPR.
+Users can also play an important role in keeping the Personal Information secure, by maintaining the confidentiality of any password and accounts used on the Site.

 # Principal 6:

-The website has access to the individual’s personal information to carry transactions troubleshooting, testing and survey purposes presented in the most effective manner for the individual and his/her computer.
+SEEK allows the users to access their information at any time.
+All information the company holds for users is stored on secure servers that are protected in controlled facilities.

 # Principal 8:

-The details of the personal information given to the website must be identical from a purchase that is made from the same individual.
+SEEK is committed to maintaining user information accurately to match the data provided at all times.